neuodev/hackernoon/README.md

     6.Edit post, get all posts, get all post for user.

 ### Built on top Node.js, Express, TypeGraphQL, TypeORM, Redis, Express-Cookies, Nodemailer, PostgresQL

+### How to run

+   1. clone the repo

+           cd hackernoon

+   2. Install the dependencies

+            npm install

+   3. Add your Database Info (username, password, database name, ) to the ormconfig.json file
+   4. start the server

+            npm run dev
+   5. Happy Hacking :D